eclipse-sumo/sumo/docs/web/docs/FAQ.md

   Yes.
 It is supported since version 0.24.0.
 To build a network for lefthand traffic, the option **--lefthand** must be set.
-Note, that this option exists in earlier versions but only works correctly since 0.24.0.
+Note, that this option

+  in earlier versions but only works correctly since 0.24.0.

 ### Can SUMO generate movement traces?